polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Performance

 The expectation is that performance impact is negligible for sending and processing the UMP message has negligible performance impact in the runtime as well as on the node side.

+The `ClaimQueueOffset` along with the relay parent choice allows parachains to optimize their block production for either throughput or latency.
+A value of `0` with newest relay parent provides best latency while picking older relay parents avoids re-orgs.

 ## Ergonomics